canonical/launchpad-manual/docs/user/how-to/import-ssh-keys.rst

 no more important than when they use code that you've uploaded to Launchpad.

-An SSH key secures the connection between your computer and Launchpad while you're pushing Bazaar branches up to Launchpad.
+An SSH key secures the connection between your computer and Launchpad when you push code to it.

 Creating the key
 ----------------